-Where a severance request is approved on the basis of the post being deleted or amended, Finance Services and Human Resources will ensure the necessary changes are made to the Service's budget and establishment.
+Where a severance request is approved on the basis of the post being deleted or amended, Finance and Human Resources will ensure the necessary changes are made to the Service's budget and establishment.

 There is no general right of appeal against any refusal to grant a severance request.
-Where however an employee considers that their request has not followed policy or has been dealt with unfairly, the matter will be dealt with as part of the normal grievance process.
+Where however an employee considers that their request has not been dealt with in accordance with the policy or has been dealt with unfairly, the matter will be dealt with as part of the normal grievance process.

-Where a severance request is refused, the Service and employee may consider alternative approaches such as Flexible Retirement.
+Where a severance request is refused, the Service and employee may consider alternative approaches such as Flexible Retirement or flexible working.

-All documentation relating to severance applications (whether granted or not) will be retained by the Head of Human Resources for future audit purposes.
+All documentation relating to severance applications (whether granted or not) will be retained by the Head of Human Resources and Business Transformation for future audit purposes.
+Electronic records will be held on HR Forms Online.